croquet/microverse/docs/Tutorial.md

 Open a terminal on your computer and change the working directory to the new microverse folder, if you clone the github repository. (`cd microverse')

-First run `npm install` in the directory.
+First run `npm install` in the directory, if you are strarting from a clone of the GitHub repo.

 Then run `npm start` in the same directory.
 This will run two servers.
 One is the file server on localhost:9684.
 The other is the watch-server that enables you to inject code changes into a running session.
 You can also run them separately by running `npm run file-server` and `npm run watch-server`.